rio-connect/rio-connect.github.io/index.md

 The rio connect data model consists of two "primary" collections: Profiles and Clubs.
 Profiles contain user information such as email (userID), name and phone number.
 Clubs contain descriptor types such as a club description in which meeting times can be advertised, owner name and owner email, club type (for search filtering), default image and an array of members.

+Additional Join collections are present in the code, but have not currently been implemented.
+These include ClubInterests, Interests, ProfileInterests, and ProfileClubs.
+The idea is that each entry indicates that there is a relationship between those two entities.
+Now, to find all the Clubs associated with a Profile, just search this collection for all the documents that match the Profile, then extract the Club field.
+Going the other way is just as easy: to find all the Profiles associated with a Club, just search the collection for all documents matching the Club, then extract the Profile field.
+The Interests collection was originally intended to match a user's interests with a a club type.

 ## Initialization

 The [config](https://github.com/rio-connect/rio-connect/tree/master/config) directory is intended to hold settings files.
 The repository contains one file: [config/settings.development.json](https://github.com/rio-connect/rio-connect/tree/master/config/settings.development.json).